Mole1424/DofENewsletter/README.md

 5. At [https://github.com/Mole1424/DofENewsletter](https://github.com/Mole1424/DofENewsletter) click on the green `Code` button and download in ZIP format
 6. Unzip the file (`Right click -> extact all` on windows `double click` on mac)

+(ps if you have linux you should know how to do this)

 ## Run
 1. Navigate to the `DofENewsletter` folder in either file explorer (windows) or finder (mac)
 2. `right click -> open with terminal`